richard-gyiko/payroll-calculator/README.md

-# Hungarian Tax Calculator
+# Payroll Tax Calculator

-A simplified tax calculator for Hungarian employee salaries that calculates net salary and employer costs based on various personal conditions and tax rules.
+A flexible, rule-based calculator for employee taxes that determines net salary and employer costs based on various personal conditions and tax rules.

 ## Overview

-This application provides a REST API for calculating payroll taxes in Hungary for the years 2024 and 2025.
-It uses a flexible rule-based system defined in JSONC files to determine tax calculations based on various personal conditions.
+This application provides a REST API and MCP Server for calculating employment-related taxes and contributions using a flexible rule-based system defined in JSONC files.
+While it comes with Hungarian tax rules for 2024 and 2025, the engine is country-agnostic and can be extended with any valid DSL configuration.

 ## Features

 - Calculate net salary and employer costs based on gross salary
-- Support for special tax conditions:
-  - Mothers under 30 years old
-  - Employees under 25 years old
-  - Number of dependent children
-  - First-time job entrants
+- Rule-based engine with support for:
+  - Percentage-based calculations
-  - Employment duration
+  - Fixed credits
+  - Conditional rules based on personal circumstances
 - Detailed breakdown of all tax components
+- Dual integration options:
-- API with Swagger documentation
+  - REST API with Swagger documentation
+  - MCP server for AI agent integration
 - Docker support for easy deployment

 ## Installation